 The orchard has 45 acres of high-density apples including Royal Gala, Ambrosia, and Sunrise.
-We also have a 10 acre wine grape vineyard producing Riesling and Pinot Auxerrois.
+In 2008, 5 acres of Riesling wine grapes were planted on Dorenberg’s steepest slope.

 This “fruit of the gods” was discovered in the early 1990’s as a chance seedling on the orchard of Wilfred and Sally Mennell in the Similkameen Valley of BC.
 Through great effort the Mennell’s were able to bring this “made in BC by Mother Nature” apple variety to the attention of growers and consumers.

 The Ambrosia is bi-coloured, with an almost luminous pink/red blush over a creamy background.
 It is a sweet, low acid apple with a distinct honeyed aroma; it is crunchy and chin dribbling juicy.

 Dorenberg Orchards was among the first orchards to test the variety and then plant on a commercial scale.